 - Network protection

-Following the Inventory of the devices connected to the enterprise, the Vulnerability Management capability allows scanning and managing vulnerabilities across the enterprise.
-It provides a priority system for these vulnerabilities as well as logs existing vulnerabilities and potentially resolved vulnerabilities.
+Of course, it all starts with an accurate inventory of all the devices in an environment.
+Following that, a vulnerability management capability facilitates scanning and revealing weaknesses across the enterprise.
+A good vulnerability management system delineates priority for these exposures based on severity and exploitability, and it should also log resolved vulnerabilities.
 The information produced by vulnerability management is used either to fix the discovered vulnerabilities or quarantine the affected system until they are fixed.

 Figure 1: Identify and Protect High-Level Architecture.
 Source: NIST SP 1800-25

-On the other hand, and in parallel with vulnerability management, integrity monitoring provides the ability to test, understand, and measure attacks that occur on files and components within the enterprise.
-It is important to establish an integrity baseline for files and systems across the enterprise because it can be used for comparison with daily operations.
-The value of integrity monitoring becomes clear both during and after an attack.
+On the other hand, and in parallel with vulnerability management, integrity monitoring provides the ability to test, understand, and measure alterations that occur on files and components within the enterprise.
+It is important to first establish an integrity baseline for files and systems across the enterprise.
+A baseline of the system in its optimal state is what is used to establish any drifts from that condition.
+The value of integrity monitoring becomes clear both during, and after an event.

 Alerts can be set to notify the security team to act when abnormal changes are detected to a file or system, such as changes made at abnormal times or by users who typically do not make changes to these assets.
 Furthermore, the information produced by integrity monitoring systems can be used to inform a recovery process; they provide information about what changes happened, when changes began to take place, as well as what programs were involved in the changes.